Vesicle formation induced by thermal fluctuations: Results

-We note that the final temperature depends on the bending modulus of what we will be simulating, for soft giant unilamelar made of a given lipid like DOPC, the bending modulus is $\kappa_{DOPC}=15 k_B T_a$ \cite{nagle2015true}, for vesicles or more sturdier red blood cells, $\kappa_{RBC}=70 k_B T_a$, and for diseased or drugged red blood cells it can go even higher to $\kappa_{RBCd} = 120k_B T_a$ \cite{Paco}.
-Thus, the resulting thermal energy for each $\kappa_{DOPC}$ and $\kappa_{RBC}$ are $ k_B \, T \approx 0.18 k_B T_a$ and $ k_B \, T \approx 0.84 k_B T_a$, respectively.
-Therefore, depending on the bending modulus of the membrane $\kappa$ at $T_{internal} = 0.9 \cdot 10^{-5}IU$, we are simulating around $T=54$K and $T=250$K. This is a wide range of temperatures available to simulate.
+We note that the final simulated temperature depends on the bending modulus of what we will be simulating. { Using the ambient or room temperature $T_a = 293$K, the bending modulus } for soft vesicles made of a lipid like DOPC, is $\bar \kappa_{DOPC}=15 k_B T_a$ \cite{nagle2015true}, for vesicles or more rigid red blood cells, $\bar \kappa_{RBC}=70 k_B T_a$, and for diseased or drugged red blood cells it can go even higher to $\bar \kappa_{RBCd} = 120k_B T_a$ \cite{Paco}.
+Thus, the resulting thermal energy for each $\bar \kappa_{DOPC}$ and $\bar \kappa_{RBC}$ are $ k_B \, T \approx 0.18 k_B T_a$ and $ k_B \, T \approx 0.84 k_B T_a$, respectively.
+Therefore, depending on the bending modulus of the membrane $\bar\kappa$ at $T_{internal} = 0.9 \cdot 10^{-5}IU$, we are simulating around $T=54$K and $T=250$K. This is a wide range of temperatures available to simulate.
 The results presented here range mainly from $T_{internal} = 0.1 \cdot 10^{-5}IU$ up to $T_{internal} = 3.6 \cdot 10^{-5}IU$, which result in the wide temperature ranges represented in Table \ref{tab:temperatures}.
 Observe that our results do not seem to represent adequate temperature ranges for soft membranes, like the DOPC.
-Thus our simulations can be used to represent a range of real biological membranes of high bending rigidity $\kappa$ with realistic temperatures.
-To study what happens to softer membranes, one would have to simply simulate higher temperatures that match the biological range of a given bending modulus $\kappa$.
+Thus our simulations can be used to represent a range of real biological membranes of high bending rigidity $\bar \kappa$ with realistic temperatures.
+To study what happens to softer membranes, one would have to simply simulate higher temperatures that match the biological range of a given bending modulus $\bar \kappa$.

 Using Table \ref{tab:temperatures}, we can plot the region where water is in the liquid state in the previous phase diagram.
 In Figure \ref{FIG:phase_diagram_c025_T}, we show the dependency of the bending modulus in different regions of the phase diagram.
-With this, we can look for a given bending if a transition to vesiculation or fluctuation regimes is possible by changing $T$, $C_0$, or $\kappa_G$.
+With this, we can look for a given bending if a transition to vesiculation or fluctuation regimes is possible by changing $T$, $C_0$, or $\bar \kappa_G$.

+{ The length scales $\Delta x$ and time scale $\Delta t$ have to be compared to large membrane systems.
+For example formation of GUVs, deformation on large lipid bilayers surfaces, and other large membranes which takes a physical scale of around 1-10 $\mu$m.
+In these systems the time-scale of deformations will be in the magnitude of 10s.
+By comparison we can give a rough approximation of $\Delta x \sim 1 \mu$m and $\Delta t \sim 10^{-2} $s.
+So here we are talking about systems of size around $40\times40\mu$m.
+Looking at our computed $C_0$ the resulting vesicles in our simulations would be around $R_0 \sim 5 \mu$m for the results of Figure \ref{FIG:phase_diagram_c025_T}.